reymbarcelo/deep-remix/README.md

 # Sample image captions
 ![alt](https://github.com/reymbarcelo/deep-remix/blob/master/sample-gifs/1.gif)

-a man is in the air on a snowboard .
+*a man is in the air on a snowboard*

 ![alt](https://github.com/reymbarcelo/deep-remix/blob/master/sample-gifs/2.gif)

-a group of people standing in a kitchen .
+*a group of people standing in a kitchen*

 ![alt](https://github.com/reymbarcelo/deep-remix/blob/master/sample-gifs/3.gif)

-a group of people sitting around a table with laptops .
+*a group of people sitting around a table with laptops*